(fall semester, seminar)

 The student’s objective couldn’t be easier than that:

-Create a marketing campaign for the client guided by your social media agency.
+Create a video marketing campaign for the client guided by your social media agency.

 A reader with required articles is handed-out in class.

 A very strong interest in digital marketing topics.
 No a priori course attendance required, but Marketing Analytics I is helpful.